 My goal with this experiment as well as ViewFinder in general was to simply such an experience to a series of inputs recieved by the user so that a response would be given to the user.
 I wanted to structure each question to retrieve only critical information, and with a curated list of cameras, I could try to index or rank the cameras to then present to the user.

 Fast forward a year, and I sat down in a class where I had to prototype something: and I thought I could develop the project in a mobile sense.
 I only had a few days to do this, and it was one of my early attemps to “design” something in illustrator and string it together with Invision.
-Just to point out, I lost the invision prototype during my move back from college, but I can at least show the screens.
 I mainly tried playing around where I could fit the logo I made earlier in the designs, and I tried to keep each question to one page.
 The main influence was Airbnb’s step by step flow.

 With each question, I wanted to show the progression of the steps with the dots on the bottom of each page.
 It’s not shown through these screens, but I also wanted to make these steps act like “cards” so every time a user advanced or went backwards, there would be some sort of swiping animation.